Rotifer/duckdb_epl/blog_entries/post06_general_queries.md

 | Leicester City    | 1             |

 We have used a __subquery__ in the main SELECT to do the lookup of club name using club code.
 When used like this, the subquery can only return a single value, that it, it must be _scalar_.
-Our ORDER BY  DESC clause highlights Manchester United as the most successful club of the EPL era winning 14 titles, twice as many as their city neighbours, Manchester City.
+Our ORDER BY  DESC clause highlights Manchester United as the most successful club of the EPL era winning 13 titles, five more than their city neighbours, Manchester City.

 ## Wrapping up